 Contrary to popular belief, being a ‘people person’ is something you can learn – but you’ll need to do it outside of the lecture hall.
 As such, work experience in a retail environment, perhaps alongside your studies, will provide a wealth of useful training.

 What qualifications do I need to become a pharmacist?

-In the UK, practising pharmacists must have completed a master’s degree in the subject at an approved school.
+In the UK, practicing pharmacists must have completed a master’s degree in the subject at an approved school.
 This is a four-year full-time course (though it can be divided into chunks, as we’ll get to).
 You’ll be able to track down a suitable school via the NHS’s careers site.

-Degree in hand, you’ll need to become accredited with the General Pharmaceutical Council (GPhC), a body whose role is to keep a database of practising pharmacists in the UK.
+Degree in hand, you’ll need to become accredited with the General Pharmaceutical Council (GPhC), a body whose role is to keep a database of practicing pharmacists in the UK.
 You’ll complete a year’s worth of on-site training before registering, after which you’ll submit a ‘fitness to practice’ declaration.
 This declaration is re-submitted yearly, and can be revoked by the GPhC, should they decide that the pharmacist in question is no longer fit to practice.

 How do I obtain my degree?

 Though different universities will stipulate different entry requirements, generally speaking applicants will need A levels at A or B, including one in chemistry, plug another in biology, physics or maths.